 This guide will discuss the process of library research.

 There are different types of papers requiring research: argumentative and analytical.
-Not all research papers are intended to argue for a position, controversial or otherwise.
+Not all research papers argue for a position, controversial or otherwise.
 The purpose may be to analyze an issue and convey your evaluation to the reader.
 Generally though, secondary research involves a debatable topic, applying meaning, and arguing* for a claim or for the validity of your analysis.